JulieRauer/Questionnaire/Questionnaire_After.md

 recorded on your phone, and doctor information.
 If you typed a medication into your phone then your phone would respond back with directions on:

-	> How to take the medication
+	[ ] How to take the medication
-	> Any side effects
+	[ ] Any side effects
-	> Any conflicts with other medications that you are taking
-	> Any warnings or recommedations for further medical advice before taking this medication or vitamin
+	[ ] Any conflicts with other medications that you are taking [ ] Any warnings or recommedations for further medical advice before taking this medication or vitamin

 20. Do you take your medicines/vitamins correctly?

-(1 - always correct, 2 - most of the time correct, 4 - sometimes making a mistake, 7 - I'm making mistakes a lot)
+	Circle: 1 - always correct, 2 - most of the time correct, 4 - sometimes making a mistake, 7 - I'm making mistakes a lot

-1	2	3	4	5	6	7
+	<pre>1	2	3	4	5	6	7 <pre>

 21. Please indicate how helpful the above information is to you on a scale from 1 - 7.

-(1 - always, 2 - a lot, 4 - sometimes, 6- seldom, 7 - never)
+	Circle: 1 - always, 2 - a lot, 4 - sometimes, 6- seldom, 7 - never

-1	2	3	4	5	6	7
+	<pre>1	2	3	4	5	6	7 <pre>

 22. Would you use the medical reminder system?
 Y/N